 These sauteed apples are lightly sweetened with maple syrup and are quick and easy to prepare!
-They also happen to be gluten-free, vegan, paleo and dairy-free.
+They’re also gluten-free, vegan, paleo and dairy-free.

-I absolutely love stewed apples but I don’t love how sugary and gloppy they are.
+I absolutely love sauteed apples but I don’t love how sugary and gloppy they are.
 Yuck.
 I want to taste the apples and not a bunch of sugar.

 These sauteed apples only use 1 tablespoon of maple syrup per serving (which according to my love of cinnamon apples, is a generous 1 apple per person!)
 But if we’re being realistic, and this is being served at Thanksgiving, I bet this recipe would be enough for 8 people.

 I did want the slightly molasses-y taste that brown sugar adds, so I added a teaspoon of molasses to the apples.
 It was just enough!
 You can omit it if you don’t have any on hand.

 I used Elstar apples, which are really common over here in Germany, but I think any sweet apple would do.
 Except Red Delicious, because like I’ve said before in this apple butter post, those are basically useless.

 Do note that if you use a tart apple, your sauteed apples are going to be tart because there’s not very much sweetener in this recipe.

 You can also add more spices like nutmeg, allspice, and cloves – or just make it simple and add apple pie spice to taste.
 I didn’t add any more spice because Mr. Texanerin is very picky when it comes to fall spices, but he’s always down for cinnamon.
 I wanted some help eating these so I made them Mr. T friendly.

 And these cinnamon apples fit pretty much every diet!
 They’re naturally paleo, gluten-free, dairy-free, and vegan.